freebasic/fbfrog/readme.txt

   (at least, mark it with a TODO)

 Interesting improvements:
+* Need to support all fbc targets (e.g. __FB_ARM__) and should use __FB_UNIX__ if possible
+   - maybe targets can be built-ins? only need to support "all", "nodos", "windowsonly"
+   - translation process should use knowledge about the target
+   - Remove VEROR/VERAND completely, generate the #if expressions based on the bitmasks
+* consecutive verblocks should be added to a prefix tree, to solve out common API conditions, e.g.:
+	#if win32 and static		#if win32
+		...				#if static
+	#endif						...
+	#if win32				#endif
+		...		=>		...
+	#endif					#if static
+	#if win32 and static				...
+		...				#endif
+	#endif				#endif
+  and to catch bad merges:
+	#if win32			#if win32
+		[win32 1]			[win32 1]
+	#else					[win32 2]
+		[linux]		=>	#else
+	#endif					[linux]
+	#if win32			#endif
+		[win32 2]
+	#endif
+* LCS is main bottle-neck, can it be optimized?
+* Turn more inline functions into macros: also void functions whose body can just be used as macro'd scope block, and doesn't contain any RETURNs
 * X11 headers have commented out parameter names.
 It'd be nice if fbfrog could preserve/uncomment them.
     1. preserve comments